kosanmil/vlc-shortcut-firefox/README.rst

 Windows 64 bit: C:\Program Files (x86)\VideoLAN\VLC\vlc.exe
 Linux: /usr/bin/vlc

+NOTE: When you choose Video Quality from preferences menu of this addon, you have to restart VLC.
+This not related to this addon.
+VLC doesnt allow instant changes about quality codecs.

 If you find any bugs or if you have any suggestion, please leave a comment or send me an email.